U.S. Imposes Sanctions On Turkey For Invasion Of Syria

 It also occurs as lawmakers express concern over reports of civilians killed and displaced in the fighting and that Islamic State fighters captured in the years-long battle against the extremist group have managed to escape from detention amid the chaos.

-Hundreds of U.S. troops were also preparing for a full withdrawal from Northern Syria, a U.S. defense official told The Associated Press.
+Hundreds of U.S. troops were also preparing for a full withdrawal from northern Syria, a U.S. defense official told The Associated Press.
 The hasty exit was ordered by Trump over the weekend after it became clear that U.S. forces were in danger of being caught in a crossfire between Turkey and the Kurds.
 About 200 U.S. troops were expected to stay behind near the Jordanian border.

 Defense Secretary Mark Esper declined to say how long the withdrawal would take, but said it would be done carefully so as not to leave any U.S. equipment behind, the AP reports.
 He said he would travel next week to Brussels to urge NATO to impose "diplomatic and economic measures" against fellow member Turkey for its "egregious" actions.